How IT service providers are linking their performance to real business outcomes

 It seems like we’ve been talking about outcome-based contracting for a number of years, but we have yet to see it reach mainstream adoption.
 However, as IT becomes more closely linked to core business processes and delivery of customer experience, are we seeing a turning point?

-While uptime and availability remain key, are business outcomes such as speed, efficiency, and flexibility now taking a starring role as buyers seek to measure a real return on investment?
+While uptime and availability remain key, are business outcomes such as speed, efficiency, and flexibility now taking a starring role?
+Particularly, as buyers seek to measure a real return on investment?

-Depending on a business’s maturity and size, IT service delivery has evolved from simple ‘payment for people model’ to a delivery model whereby KPIs (key performance indicators) and service management methodology (ITSM) are used to measure and improve levels of services delivered to business functions.
+Depending on a business’s maturity and size, IT service delivery has evolved from a simple ‘payment for people model’ to a delivery model; whereby KPIs (key performance indicators) and service management methodology (ITSM) are used to measure and improve levels of services delivered to business functions.

-In more mature organizations, targets and metrics are jointly set by the IT department and their customers, reflecting desired service levels (SLAs) and any critical outcomes.
+In more mature organizations, targets and metrics are jointly set by the IT department and their customers.
+This reflects the desired service levels (SLAs) and any critical outcomes.
 Thereafter, the IT department manages the service using ITSM techniques to drive service improvement, most commonly focusing on quality and customer experience.

 Traditionally, there has been a strong underlying focus on uptime and availability, but more recently technological advances have enabled a shift to more value-added tasks and outcomes.
-For example, in the Data Center, technological leaps in server tech, virtualization, containerization, and dev ops automation have enabled vendors to move upstream from completing manual tasks such as patching, to reviewing ecosystem data to improve overall ecosystem performance, and customer outcomes.
+For example, in the Data Center, technological leaps in server tech, virtualization, containerization, and dev ops automation have enabled vendors to move upstream.
+They have moved from completing manual tasks such as patching to reviewing ecosystem data to improve overall ecosystem performance and customer outcomes.